Music (MUSI)

 A course offered for those who have completed Basic Guitar Class or who are comfortable playing the guitar's basic chords.
 This class will seek to advance guitar skills for the playing of praise and worship guitar.
 The student will assemble a large praise song list, learn about the history and theology of hymns and praise songs, practice strumming and finger-picking patterns, and learn basic music theory.
 Techniques learned are applicable to various styles of music.
 Offered each semester.

-A course designed to prepare the prospective music teacher to teach flute, clarinet, and saxophone in the elementary and secondary public school environments.
-The performance component will include proper embouchure development, posture, developing a characteristic sound, a variety of articulations, tuning and intonation, and range.
-Techniques for teaching each of the above-mentioned performance skills, diagnostic and prescriptive skills, and selection and care of the instruments and their accessories will comprise the course's pedagogical element.
+A course designed to prepare the prospective music teacher to teach single reed woodwind instruments (clarinets, saxophones) and flute, in the elementary and secondary public school environments.
+The performance component will include proper embouchure development, posture, developing a characteristic sound, a variety of articulations, tuning, intonation, and range.
+Techniques for teaching each of the above mentioned performance skills, diagnostic, prescriptive skills, selection, care of their instruments and their accessories will comprise the course's pedagogical element.

 A study of the basic elements of music in various contexts for the purpose of understanding and creating original and adapted works of music.
 Designed to equip the student with skills to compose and develop musical ideas.
 Included will be arranging and orchestration with consideration of theological assumptions of musical creativity.